MALGRE-TOUT-TECH-TEAM/b2b-platform/README.md

 <p>For generating dummy data, we are using the factory design pattern.
 For this, a model, seeder and factory class is required, which can be generated like this:</p>
 <pre>sail artisan make:model Advertisement -fs</pre>
 <p>In the factory class, we are generating fake data by using the <a href="https://github.com/fzaninotto/Faker" target="_blank">faker library</a></p>
-<p>Children seeders like "AdvertisementSeeder" is being called from the parent "DatabaseSeeder".</p>
+<p>Children seeders like "AdvertisementSeeder" is being called from the parent "DatabaseSeeder".
+When the factory is setup to fill the proper keyvalue pairs, the following command can be run to seed the database:</p>
+<pre>sail artisan db:seed // can be appended with --class=AdvertisementSeeder if you only want to run a specific seeder</pre>

 ### Scaffolding
 <p>Create a new model class with the name "ModelName".
 Can be appended with -mfsc to generate a corresponding migration, factory, seeder and controller class:</p>